AdaCore/spark2014/docs/lrm/source/subprograms.rst

    denotes an object which overlaps a ``global_item`` of mode **out** or **in out** of the subprogram, unless the corresponding formal parameter is of mode **in** and by-copy.

+#.
+Where one of these rules prohibits the occurrence of an object V or any of its subcomponents
+   as an actual parameter, the following constructs are also prohibited in this context:

+   * A type conversion whose operand is a prohibited construct;

+   * A call to an instance of Unchecked_Conversion whose operand is a prohibited construct;

+   * A qualified expression whose operand is a prohibited construct;

+   * A prohibited construct enclosed in parentheses.

 Return Statements
 -----------------